krietsch/REPH_PATERNITY/README.md

   - `FIGURES/` – contains all figures created for publication

-  - `TABLES/` – contains all table created for publication
+  - `TABLES/` – contains all tables created for publication

 <p>&nbsp;</p>